simp/pupmod-simp-deferred_resources/REFERENCE.md

 ### deferred_resources

-**WARNING:** This module is intended to help meet common policy requirements for packages being either present or absent on a system and is not meant for general usage.
-Make sure you understand the ramifications of what this module does to the Puppet catalog prior to using it outside of the SIMP framework.
+The deferred_resources class.

 #### Parameters

 The following parameters are available in the `deferred_resources` class.

-##### `$mode`
+##### `mode`

+Data type: `Enum['warning','enforcing']`

 If set to `enforcing` then the management classses will take action on the system.
 If set to 'warning' a message will be printed noting what would have taken place on the system but the catalog will not be updated.

-##### `$log_level`

-Set the log level for warning messages

-##### `mode`

-Data type: `Enum['warning','enforcing']`

 Default value: 'warning'